8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 If you set clear expectations, your visitors won't wonder what's going on and if your form is even working.

-💡 To describe the next steps, you can use a submission success message (on the second page of the form) or a submission confirmation email (we’ll show you how to set it up at the end of the article).
+💡 To describe the next steps, you can use a submission success message (on the second page of the form) or an automated email confirming form submission.

 Now that you know the best practices, let's take a look at some real-world contact form designs to inspire your own.

-We’ve already mentioned Stripe’s sales contact form earlier in this article, but we have something to add about it.
-It is a great example of how sometimes collecting a little extra information can make your contact forms generate more qualified leads (even if it might lower the baseline conversion rate a little bit).
+Stripe’s sales contact form is a great example of how sometimes collecting a little extra information can make your contact forms generate more qualified leads (even if it might lower the baseline conversion rate a little bit).

 Contact form example from the Stripe’s website

-In addition to standard information fields, Stripe adds a Payments volume field, so they can better understand the potential quality of each lead.
+In addition to standard information fields, Stripe adds ‘Job level’ and ‘Job function’ fields, so they can better understand the potential quality of each lead.

 At first glance, Public Goods uses a simple, minimalist contact form design.
 While it resides on a dedicated Contact page, this form could easily be embedded sitewide as well.